Evgeiy23/Telegram-bot-with-API-key-integration-from-ChatGPT/README.md

 1. Python 3.11 or higher
 2. Telegram bot API key
-3. The ChatGPT API key from openair
+3. The ChatGPT API key from OpenAI